 - 43. The recipient understands that, in accepting this award, the Authorized Representative declares and certifies, among other things, that he or she possesses the requisite legal authority to accept the award on behalf of the recipient entity and, in so doing, accepts (or adopts) all material requirements that relate to conduct throughout the period of performance under this award.
-The recipient further understands, and agrees, that it will not assign anyone to the role of Authorized Representative during the period of performance under the individual has the requisite legal authority. - 44.
+The recipient further understands, and agrees, that it will not assign anyone to the role of Authorized Representative during the period of performance under the award without first ensuring that the individual has the requisite legal authority. - 44.
 Compliance with National Environmental Policy Act and related statutes